Best daily deals

 What should true wireless earphones do?

-True wireless earbuds aren’t connected by any wires, and use wireless tech to stay connected to each other, and your phone.
-Like any other set of headphones, they should sound good, but their biggest weaknesses are staying in your ears, and battery life.
+True wireless earbuds aren’t connected by any wires, as they use wireless tech to stay connected to each other, and your phone.
+Like any other audio product, they should sound good, but their biggest weaknesses are staying in your ears and battery life.
 Those two concerns should trump all others, as you can’t use a product that won’t stay in your ears, nor can you use a product that won’t last long enough for your daily use.

 Like any other set of headphones, they should sound good, but their biggest weaknesses are staying in your ears, and battery life.

-While it’s tough to objectively test whether or not something will stay in your head, many true wireless earbuds will do something to act as a fail-safe to hold the unit in your ears.
+While it’s tough to objectively test whether or not something will stay in your individual head, many true wireless earbuds will do something to act as a fail-safe to hold the unit in your ears.
 These features are extremely valuable.
 You may not be able to tell 100% if a product will fit you well, but these features increase the likelihood immensely.
-No matter what anyone says, AirPods are not the best true wireless earphones because not everyone can use them.
-That’s bad.
+If earbuds don’t have a backup method to ensure that they fit all sorts of ear shapes, there’s a higher likelihood that they may fall out of your ears.
+This would count as a disqualifying fault for most people.

 Battery life